evansbenj/2024_BIO722/5_more_on_Stacks.md

 [`POPBAM`](http://popbam.sourceforge.net/) is a program that is useful for calculating several population genetic statistics.
 Some of the functionality overlaps with that of `Stacks`.
 We will use `POPBAM` to calculate the level of divergence of one of our samples to the reference genome.

 First we need to add some additional information to the readgroup header of our `bam` file.
-Please type this:
+From within the `samples` folder, please type this:

 ```
 samtools view -H ZZZ.bam > header.sam